lude-bri/bananasplit/README.md

 # 🍌 BananaSplit

-**BananaSplit** is a tiny, self-hosted web app that helps two people track and split their shared monthly expenses **50 / 50**.
-You log who paid for what, and BananaSplit tells you — for any given month — the total spent, how much each person paid, and **who owes whom** to make things even again.
+**BananaSplit** is a tiny, self-hosted web app that helps two people track and split their shared monthly expenses.
+You log who paid for what, and BananaSplit tells you, for any given month, the total spent, how much each person paid, and **who owes whom** to make things even again.

 It is written in pure **Go** using only the standard library (no external